I am indebted to my colleague Chris Baker in production of this article.

 Sysplex Distributor is configured using a value of SERVERWLM for VIPADISTRIBUTE DISTMETHOD and a health value of less than 100% for a CICS region will cause TCP/IP to reduce the weighting for DVIPA listening ports belonging to the region, and a value of 0 will remove the region from distribution (providing there are other available listeners with a health greater than 0).
 For port sharing, similar function is available by setting SHAREPORTWLM on the relevant PORT statement to take advantage of the z/OS WLM server-specific recommendations.

 In CICS, the interface to z/OS WLM is managed by CICS monitoring domain and it will broadcast when the health value changes to those domains that are interested and who may wish to take action.
 In CICS TS 5.4, the CICS and CICSPlex SM components are mainly concerned on whether the health is zero or non-zero, the values between 1 and 100 are not important.
-In future releases of CICS, these or other components may make use of the non-zero interim values to take an action.

 CICSPlex SM workload distribution has been enhanced to take account of region health in its routing algorithm.
 A target region with a health of zero will be less favourable than a target region with a non-zero health value, effectively removing the target region from dynamic routing under normal circumstances.
+In CICS TS 5.5 CICSPlex SM workload manager will also take account of interim values between 1 and 100 and adjust its routing decisions accordingly.
+This is also available on CICS TS 5.4 by applying apar PI90147.

 New in CICS TS V5.4 is the MQMONITOR resource which allows for enhanced configuration of MQ trigger monitors, the MQ Bridge and user written MQ consumers.
 Included in the improved configuration is the ability for monitors to be automatically stopped and started when the MQ connection is started or stopped.
 In addition the CICS-MQ component will take notice of health and not start the MQMONITORs until the z/OS WLM health value is non-zero.